Katherine Bell Tippetts

-Emily Katherine Bell Tippetts (March 11, 1865 – December 20, 1950) was an American businesswoman and clubwoman based in St. Petersburg, Florida.
+Emily Katherine Bell Tippetts (March 11, 1865 – December 20, 1950) was an American businesswoman, clubwoman, and conservationist based in St. Petersburg, Florida.
 She was one of the first women to run for a seat in the Florida legislature, in 1922.
 As the founder and president of the St. Petersburg chapter of the National Audubon Society for over 30 years, and in various statewide and national leadership positions with women's clubs, Tippetts helped establish protective legislation and bird sanctuaries throughout Florida.

 Early life

 Emily Katherine Bell was born in Marion Station, Maryland, the daughter of Nathaniel Thomas Bell and Julia Frances Hawkes Bell.
 Her mother was a Mayflower descendant.

 Career

 Audubon Society and conservation work

 Tippetts moved to Florida in 1902, one of the city's "pioneers" and proprietor of the Belmont Hotel.
-She founded the St. Petersburg chapter of the National Audubon Society in 1909, holding the first meeting in her hotel, and was the chapter's president for over 30 years, until she retired from the past in 1940.
+She founded the St. Petersburg chapter of the National Audubon Society in 1909, holding the first meeting in her hotel, and was the chapter's president for over 30 years, until she retired from the post in 1940.
 She was also the first woman president of the Florida Audubon Society, serving from 1920 to 1924.
 She contributed to the establishment of wildlife sanctuaries in Florida, and the passage of the Migratory Bird Act of 1913.
 She successfully petitioned the state to protect the American robin, and holly plants, and to form the Florida Fish and Game Commission.
 In 1915, under her pressure, St. Petersburg became the second known city in the world to tax cat owners, an effort to control the hazards of stray and abandoned cats.
 "Mrs. Tippetts said that she would rather have a tree named for her, than anything else, except perhaps her child and grandchild," according to a 1928 account.
 She was chair of the Nature Study and Wildlife Refuges committee (1924 to 1928) and chair of the Division of Conservation (1928 to 1932) of the General Federation of Women's Clubs.